See Also: The Best Hotels in Amsterdam

 American Hotel Amsterdam – Local Transport

-- Tram: Direct tram connections from the nearby Leidseplein stop to Centraal Station (13 minutes) via the Medieval Centre (10 minutes), the Museum Quarter and Vondelpark.
+- Tram: Direct tram connections from the nearby Leidseplein stop to Centraal Station (13 minutes) via the Medieval Center (10 minutes), the Museum Quarter and Vondelpark.

 - Taxis, Uber: Taxis and Uber charge around €35 from the airport to the hotel.
 Within the city, Uber rides cost around half of taxi fares.
 It’s often quicker to walk, cycle, or jump on a tram.